canonical/microk8s/README.md

 - Dependencies are included in the 200MB snap package.

-- All K8s versions from v1.10 onwards as well as alpha, beta and release candidates are available for testing your workload with.
+- All K8s versions from v1.10 onwards as well as alpha, beta and release candidates are available.

 - We maintain a curated collection of manifests for:
   - Service Mesh: Istio, Linkerd
   - Serverless: Knative
   - Monitoring: Fluentd, Prometheus, Grafana, Metrics
   - Ingress, DNS, Dashboard, Clustering